jcangas/version_info/README.md

     patch: 0
     author: jcangas

-By default the file is named version_info.yml and stored near the main file with the include VersionIinfo thing.
+By default the file is named version_info.yml and stored in the current dir, useful when using Rake or Thor.

-Anyway, you can change this:
+Anyway, you can change this (recomended):
     module MyProject
       include VersionInfo
       VERISION.file_name = '/path/to/my_file.yaml'